Application Management

 The RegisterAppWindow()

-method registers the window both as a Glue42 Window and as a Glue42 application instance.
-It accepts the WPF window object (or the WinForms window handle), the Glue42 application object, the application name and an application options builder as arguments:
+method registers the window both as a Glue42 Window and as a Glue42 app instance.
+It accepts the WPF window object (or the WinForms window handle), the Glue42 app object, the app name and an app options builder as arguments:

 var placement = new GlueWindowScreenPlacement();